Marten Eikelboom

-Marten Eikelboom (born on 12 October 1973, in Zwolle) is a field hockey striker from the Netherlands, who was a member of the Dutch team that won the gold medal at the 2000 Summer Olympics in Sydney.
+Marten Eikelboom (born 12 October 1973, in Zwolle) is a field hockey striker from the Netherlands, who was a member of the Dutch team that won the gold medal at the 2000 Summer Olympics in Sydney.
 After the World Hockey Cup in Kuala Lumpur (2002), he retired from the national squad, but in 2004 he made a comeback, just because of the 2004 Summer Olympics in Athens, where he finished second.

 Eikelboom played 177 international matches for the Dutch, scoring a total of 58 goals.
 He made his debut on 5 June 1994 in a friendly against New Zealand.
 In the Dutch League he played for Hattem and Amsterdam, with whom he won the title four times.